byuflowlab/FLOWUnsteady/docs/src/installation/general.md

     To confirm that ExaFMM is successfully parallelized, pull up whatever CPU monitor is available in your operative system and confirm that Julia is using all your cores as the simulation is running.
-For instance, the monitor task manager in Windows should look like this:
+For instance, the resources tab of the Task Manager in Windows should look like this:
     ![pic](https://edoalvar2.groups.et.byu.net/public/FLOWUnsteady/cpus02.png)
     and `htop` in the terminal (Linux and MacOS) should look like this:
     ![pic](https://edoalvar2.groups.et.byu.net/public/FLOWUnsteady/cpus01.png)

+!!! info "Visualization in Windows"
+    Unfortunately, particle fields (files `*_pfield.xmf`) can not be opened up in ParaView inside WSL (this is due to an issue inside ParaView with the `.xmf` file not being able to correctly point to where the `.h5` file is).
+    To visualize the particle field, you will have to move the simulation folder (*e.g.*, `wing-example/`) out of the WSL into the Windows file system (`C:\`) and then open the `.xmf` files.